GPA Employment Opportunities

 Excellent interpersonal and communication skills.

-Has experience, credentials and/or qualifications deemed acceptable by the Administration of Genesis Preparatory Academy
+Has experience, credentials and /or qualifications deemed acceptable by the Administration of Genesis Preparatory Academy and State Licensing Requirements.

 Required criminal history background check and proof of U.S. citizenship or legal resident alien status.